nerkyzas157/Data_Science/README.md

 ## Contact Information:

-For inquiries, suggestions, or collaboration opportunities, connect with me on [LinkedIn] (http://www.linkedin.com/in/nkurlianskas).
+For inquiries, suggestions, or collaboration opportunities, connect with me on [LinkedIn](http://www.linkedin.com/in/nkurlianskas).